Snowdon Mountain Railway and Great Castles of North Wales

 • Gwydir Castle

 This morning, we travel by coach to Bodrhyddan Hall, the home of Lord Langford and his family.
 Bodrhyddan has been home to successive generations of the same family and is one of the few remaining family-owned stately homes in Wales.
 As the hall passed through the generations, styles and tastes changed, with the most recent additions designed in 1874 by the renowned architect William Eden Nesfield.
 The gardens cover around 12 acres and include a formal parterre, cascading lawns and a Japanese walk of life.
 The garden is home to a number of native trees and others from further afield, including giant sequoia, cedar of Lebanon and an Indian bean tree.
-On arrival we enjoy a guided tour, which gives great insight into this beautiful family home.
+On arrival, we enjoy a guided tour, which gives great insight into this beautiful family home.
 After the tour, we enjoy coffee and cake before exploring the gardens at leisure.

 Later, we travel by coach to Bodnant Garden for an afternoon exploring at your own pace.
 Spanning across 80 acres and over 250 years of horticultural history, the National Trust’s Bodnant Garden is home to five Italianate terraces, wildflower meadows, woodland, and riverside gardens.
 From champion trees to national botanic collections, seasonal delights include daffodils, bluebells, camellias, magnolias, the laburnum arch and rhododendrons in spring, roses, water lilies and wildflowers in the summer, and rich autumn colours, which lead into a stunning display in the winter garden.